tigerfarm/arduino/Altair101/hardware/README.md

 [<img width="360px"  src="https://www.adwaterandstir.com/wp-content/uploads/2019/07/AD1.jpg"/>](https://www.adwaterandstir.com/product/upgrade/)

-The cost of the clone front panel, sticker, case, and shipping, was a reasonable $74.
+The cost of my front panel, sticker, case, and shipping, was a reasonable $74.
-However, my target was to keep the cost to about $100, which doesn't leave much for the electronics.
+However, my target was to keep the cost to about $100, which didn't leave much for the electronics.
 I used Ebay.com to select and order parts, mostly from China.
 The total is $101.
 Wow, $101.
 An auspicious cost for an Altair 101.